telerik/kendo-ui-core/docs/controls/layout/popup/overview.md

       });
     </script>

+### AppendTo
+Specifies the element the Popup will be appended to.
+By default, the `document.body` will be used.

+> **Important**
+>
+> Unless specified otherwise, the Popup will attach itself to the nearest parent container with a "k-group" class.
+This allows for seamless integration with widgets like the Menu.
+In rare cases however, this behavior might yield unexpected results, such as misaligned or a not visible Popup.
+In those cases, explicitly specifying the `appendTo` option is recommended.

 ### Collisions
 To define the Popup boundary detection behavior, use the `collision ` option.
 It specifies the behavior of the component when it does not fit in the view port.